raudette/SmartDashcamForBikes/README.md

 Main.py - SmartDashcamForBikes

 Arguments:
--cam, Use camera as source
+- cam, Use camera as source
--vid <filename>, Specify test file as source
+- vid <filename>, Specify test file as source
--stream, Stream video over network on port 8090 -record, Record output to file (only works if using camera as source) -preview, Onscreen Preview
+- stream, Stream video over network on port 8090
+- record, Record output to file (only works if using camera as source)
+- preview, Onscreen Preview

 Sample Usage: